 Cash method for calculation of profit and loss

-The cash accounting or one-entry method is perfect if you’re running a small business and your revenue doesn’t exceed $5 million or if you’re an individual in need of managing your personal finances.
+The cash method of accounting is a one-entry method that’s a good choice if you’re running a small business or if you’re an individual in need of managing your personal finances.
 This approach is used to account for cash that goes in and out of the business, which means that you take into consideration only the cash received or paid.
 When cash is received, it’s recorded as revenue, while when you pay bills, these transactions come out as liabilities.

 Accrual method for calculation of profit and loss

-As soon as the revenue of your business reaches $5 million, you’re required to use the accrual accounting or double-entry method.
-Under this method you record revenue as it’s earned, which means that your business accounts for money that is expected to be received in the future.
-Whenever you sell a product or service, you instantly record this transaction as a revenue on your P&L statement, even though the payment will take time to be received.
+A more sophisticated method of accounting is accrual accounting which is a double-entry method.
+Under this method, you record revenue as it’s earned, which means that your business accounts for money that is expected to be received in the future.
+Whenever you sell a product or service, you instantly record this transaction as revenue on your P&L statement, even though the payment will take time to be received.
 Likewise, liabilities should be recorded as expenses.

 Profit and loss statement template: which one is the best?

-While knowing what a top line and bottom lines are and following a suggested template make calculating your profit and loss statement simpler, you’ve got to know how exactly the whole process works.
-Creating P&L and other accounting financial statements involves keeping track of your numbers, paying attention to the slightest detail and allowing time for corrections.
-If it doesn’t feel like something you’d like to devote a significant part of your resources to and you want to have some kind of insurance against inevitable discrepancies, automated software is here to help.
+Knowing what top and bottom lines are and following a suggested template make calculating your profit and loss statement simpler.
+However, you should know exactly how the whole process works.
+Creating P&L and other accounting financial statements involves keeping track of your numbers, paying attention to the slightest detail, and allowing time for corrections.
+If it doesn’t feel like something you’d like to devote a significant part of your resources to and on top of that, you want to have some kind of insurance against inevitable discrepancies, automated software is here to help.

 Profit and loss statement with Synder: an automated income statement

-Synder is a comprehensive and easy-to-use e-commerce accounting solution that automates a significant part of your accounting and helps you get rid of mundane work.
-It solves multiple problems: captures detailed data from all your connected platforms (Stripe, eBay, Etsy, Amazon, Shopify, etc.), categorizes it, facilitates reconciliation and creates flawless reports, including P&L, in just a few clicks.
-Once you’ve set up everything correctly, you can enjoy one of the best things Synder has to offer – perfect reporting.
+Synder is a comprehensive and easy-to-use e-commerce accounting solution that automates a significant part of your accounting and helps you get rid of manual work.
+It solves multiple problems: captures detailed data from all your connected payment platforms (Stripe, PayPal, Square, etc.) marketplaces (eBay, Etsy, Amazon, Shopify, etc.), and accounting software (QuickBooks Online, Xero, QuickBooks Desktop, or Synder Books) and then categorizes it, facilitates reconciliation, and creates flawless financial reports.

-As it has already been noted, a profit and loss statement is a source of information about the profitability or losses of a given business that summarizes its total income and expenses at a specific time.
-What it means is that all of your income and expense transactions (invoices, sales receipts, bills, checks, etc.) recorded in your accounting software, let’s say for example, QuickBooks Desktop will post to this report (check out Synder’s integrations for QuickBooks and QuickDooks Desktop).
-Naturally, in order to create an income statement, you or your CPA need to start with stating the revenue, proceed with accounting for incurred expenses and finally state the net income which indicates the company’s profit or loss.
+As it’s already been noted, a P&L statement is a source of information about the profitability or losses of a given business that summarizes its total income and expenses at a specific time.
+What it means is that all of your income and expense transactions (invoices, sales receipts, bills, checks, etc.) recorded in your accounting software will be included in this report.
+Naturally, in order to create an income statement, you or your CPA need to start by stating the revenue, proceed with accounting for incurred expenses, and finally state the net income which indicates the company’s profit or loss.